dascally/coffee-and-comestibles/README.md

 # coffee-and-comestibles
-Website for the fictional bakery-café Coffee &amp; Comestibles.
+Website for the fictional bakery-café *Coffee &amp; Comestibles*.